Advanced linear algebra: 1a. Spaces, vectors

 What about linear algebra, in relation with all this?
 Well, linear algebra is the key to geometry and analysis, and therefore to physics too, dealing with the most basic phenomena that can appear, the ``linear'' ones, which are at the core of everything.

-You surely know some linear algebra, and I would assume here that you learned this in the rather abstract way that this is taught nowadays, worldwide, meaning a bit of vectors, linear maps and matrices over $\mathbb R^2,\mathbb R^3$, quickly done, then a lot of abstract study in $\mathbb R^N$, or worse, over an arbitrary real vector space, then some sort of incomprehensible things called ``determinant'' and ``diagonalization'', and that is pretty much it.
+There are many things to be learned here, even at the basic level, and I am pretty much sure that you know a bit of this, foundations of linear algebra.
+However, it won't hurt to review a bit all this, at a more advanced level, and we will do this now.

-Well, time to review this, at a more advanced level.
 To start with, we certainly have some business to do with $\mathbb R^2,\mathbb R^3$, basic things there that you might know or not.
-Then, as a main objective, we have to properly understand what the determinant is, and how the diagonalization works.
-And finally, in view of the few occurrences of $\mathbb C$ instead of $\mathbb R$ in the above, it is better to talk as well about linear algebra over arbitrary fields $F$.
+Then, as a main objective, we would like to properly understand what the determinant is, and how the diagonalization procedure works.
+And finally, in view of the few occurrences of $\mathbb C$ instead of $\mathbb R$ in the above, it is better to talk as well, at least from time to time, about linear algebra over arbitrary fields.

 In view of this, here will be our plan for the first 2 chapters of the present book:

 \begin{plan} We must review the linear algebra that we know, by learning: \begin{enumerate} \item More geometry in $\mathbb R^2,\mathbb R^3$, with focus on the linear maps there.